 Why run this experiment

-So I handed it entirely to AI for 30 days.
+I handed social posting entirely to AI for 30 days.
 Every caption for X and LinkedIn went through Claude with a structured prompt — no manual rewrites.
-The goal was simple: could AI-generated social content perform well enough to justify removing this task from my plate entirely?
+Could AI-generated social content perform well enough to justify removing this task from my plate entirely?

 📋 Experiment Setup